 Biking & Hiking

-Greater Madison is the bike capital of the Midwest.
-We have more bikes than cars!
-And more than 200 miles of scenic biking and hiking trails.
+Madison is known for being one of the most bikeable cities in the country.
+We're a platinum-level bicycyle friendly community and home to more than 200 miles of scenic biking and hiking trails.
 Traversing the city on bike is both easy and beautiful.

 Planning an urban route but concerned about heavy or high-speed traffic?
 Check out the City of Madison's Low-Stress Bike Route Finder.

 Sign up for Madison by Bike to gain discounts and receive prizes just by biking around the city and exploring four rides, each with their own vibes.

 An easy, two-hour ride around Lake Monona, going through various parks, past Olbrich Botanical Gardens.
 This fully paved, 13-mile loop offers unbeatable views of the Lake Monona and the Madison skyline.

 Over twenty miles of trail are available for enthusiasts willing to take the challenge.
 The DNR ranked this the best mountain biking trail in Wisconsin in 2007 and 2008.
 Blue Mound State Park offers spectacular views of the dolomite and chert outcroppings and challenges cyclist's bike handling skills.

 This area is said to have some of the best mountain bike trails in the country.
 This trail system offers five different loops each varying in length and difficulty.
 In contrast to the technical difficulty of Blue Mound State Park, this is the place to crank up the RPM's and carry some speed.
 Check out the trail maps to see which one is right for you and don't forget to buy your trail pass before you go!